Game theory: Metagames

 These are games the play of which is the development of the rules for another game, the target or subject game.
 Metagames seek to maximize the utility value of the rule set developed.
 The theory of metagames is related to mechanism design theory.

 The term metagame analysis is also used to refer to a practical approach developed by Nigel Howard, whereby a situation is framed as a strategic game in which stakeholders try to realize their objectives by means of the options available to them.
 Subsequent developments have led to the formulation of confrontation analysis.

-Pooling games

-These are games prevailing over all forms of society.
-Pooling games are repeated plays with changing payoff table in general over an experienced path, and their equilibrium strategies usually take a form of evolutionary social convention and economic convention.
-Pooling game theory emerges to formally recognize the interaction between optimal choice in one play and the emergence of forthcoming payoff table update path, identify the invariance existence and robustness, and predict variance over time.
-The theory is based upon topological transformation classification of payoff table update over time to predict variance and invariance, and is also within the jurisdiction of the computational law of reachable optimality for ordered system.

 Mean field game theory

 Mean field game theory is the study of strategic decision making in very large populations of small interacting agents.
 This class of problems was considered in the economics literature by Boyan Jovanovic and Robert W. Rosenthal, in the engineering literature by Peter E. Caines, and by mathematicians Pierre-Louis Lions and Jean-Michel Lasry.